Date & Time

 Co-presented by New York Insight Meditation Center and sponsored by Tricycle: A Buddhist Review magazine.

 Note: Ticket price includes a copy of Tara Brach’s upcoming book, Radical Compassion: Learning to Love Yourself and Your World with the Practice of RAIN.
-(Viking, 2020)
+(Viking, 2020) Books will be distributed upon check in at the event.

 An Evening Lecture and Book Event